UC3Music/songbook-tools/README.md

    --output OUTPUT       path of the default song output directory (default: "out/") --transpose TRANSPOSE half tones of transposition (default: "0") --capoDropCorrection CAPODROPCORRECTION
-                         if automatic capo/drop correction should be applied (default: "no") --yes [YES]           accept all, skip all queries (default: "NULL")
+                         if automatic capo/drop correction should be applied (default: "yes") --yes [YES]           accept all, skip all queries (default: "NULL")
    ```